-John William Coltrane was born on 23 September, 1926, in Hamlet, North Carolina.
+John William Coltrane was born on Sept.
+23, 1926, in Hamlet, N.C.
 In his early childhood, Coltrane was introduced to gospel music through his father and grandfather, who were both ministers at the local African Methodist Church.
 In his father’s past-time, he played many instruments, and as a result, Coltrane gained a passion and aptitude for music.
-At age eleven, Coltrane learned to play the clarinet and the E-flat horn, and eventually switched to the alto-saxophone in high school.
+At age 11, Coltrane learned to play the clarinet and the E-flat horn, and eventually switched to the alto saxophone in high school.
 After graduating high school in 1943, Coltrane and childhood friend Frank Bower left for Philadelphia.
 Here, Coltrane studied music for two years at the Granoff School of Music, and became top of his class.

 After much success with Gillespie’s band, Coltrane began experimenting with alcohol and narcotics (namely heroin) in the early 1950s.
 Despite his battles with addiction, Coltrane went on to make his mark on jazz when he began playing with Miles Davis in 1955.
-Davis and Coltrane are known to have championed the ‘post-bop-cool approach’ to jazz, and produced several hit albums (including Round About Midnight) with their Quintet band.
+Davis and Coltrane are known to have championed the “post-bop-cool approach” to jazz, and produced several hit albums (including ‘Round About Midnight) with their Quintet band.
 In the latter half of the decade, Coltrane established a “distinctive sound” defined by an ability to “play several notes at once amid wondrous cascades of scales,” which was later dubbed the “sheets of sound” technique.

-By the 1960s, Coltrane had enjoyed much success with his musical counterparts (Davis and Monk) and began experimenting with playing the soprano-saxophone (which had been neglected by jazz artists for many decades).
+By the 1960s, Coltrane had enjoyed much success with his musical counterparts (Davis and Monk) and began experimenting with the soprano-saxophone (which had been neglected by jazz artists for many decades).
 This opened up many creative avenues for Coltrane, and he eventually established the Coltrane Quartet.
-Throughout the 1960s, Coltrane and his band were highly successful, and recorded a series of songs which challenged the political situation for black Americans throughout the Civil Rights era.
+Throughout the 1960s, Coltrane and his band were highly successful, and recorded a series of songs which challenged the political situation for black Americans throughout the civil rights era.
 Tragically, in 1967, Coltrane succumbed to cancer of the liver, and passed away in July of that year.
 His musical talent and innovation is still highly revered today.